mikewest/mikewest.org/_posts/2008-11-02-smoothly-migrating-to-a-new-server.markdown

 - performance
 - sysadmin
 - logfiles
-Teaser: Hopefully, you didn't notice a thing yesterday when I moved the site off my
-    shared accelerator at Joyent, and onto a custom built slice at Slicehost.
-That was very much the goal.
-Briefly, I'll go through the steps I took to make the transition as smooth as possible both before the launch and directly afterwards.
-Title: Smoothly Migrating to a New Server
-layout: post
 ---
 Hopefully, you didn't notice a thing yesterday when I moved the site off my shared accelerator at Joyent, and onto a custom built slice at Slicehost.
 That was very much the goal.
 Briefly, I'll go through the steps I took to make the transition as smooth as possible both before the launch and directly afterwards.